StreamLayer

 Since: ArcGIS Maps SDK for JavaScript 4.14 StreamLayer since 4.0, useViewTime added at 4.14.

-Determines if the layer will update its temporal data based on the view's timeExtent.
+Determines if the time enabled layer will update its temporal data based on the view's timeExtent.
 When false, the layer will display its temporal data based on the layer's timeExtent, regardless of changes to the view.
 If both view and layer time extents are set while this property is true, then the features that fall within the intersection of the view and layer time extents will be displayed.
 For example, if a layer's time extent is set to display features between 1970 and 1975 and the view has a time extent set to 1972-1980, the effective time on the feature layer will be 1972-1975.

 Default Value:true